Annual Drinking Water Quality Report

 *SPECIAL NOTE:

-The Chlorine levels shown in this table represent results from weekly distribution system monitoring (6 samples are taken per week from 30 different locations for Total Chlorine).
+The Chlorine levels shown in this table represent results from weekly distribution system monitoring (6 samples are taken per week from 30 different locations for Free Chlorine).
 The level detected represents the AVERAGE of all sample results.
 The Range shows the lowest level detected and the highest level detected for the year.

 In the preceding table you may have found terms and abbreviations you may not be familiar with.
 To help you better understand these terms the following definitions are provided: